homerhanumat/lzchugo/content/reading.md

 ### Stonehouse

 <p>
-Stonehouse (Shiwu, born 1272 CE) was a Chinese hermit who spent much of his life in hutthat hebuilt for himself near the peak of the Hsiamushan mountain near Houchou iSouthern China.
-Among his many visitors was the Korean monk Tae'go, to whom Stonehoustransmitted the Dharma in1347 CE.
-(Tae'go returned to Korean and established the Zelineage there formally, makingStonehouse a Dharma ancestor of Furnace Mountain and thLexington Zen Center.)
-Red Pine hastranslated a collection of Stonehouse's poems as <href = "https://www.coppercanyonpress.orgpages/browse/book.asbg=%7BB515715C-0224-4C37-84AB-AC786FE22FE7%7D" target = "_blank"><em>TheMountain Poemof Stonehouse</em></a>.
-The volume concludes with an engaging account of RedPine's owjourney to Hsiamushan and his rediscovery of Stonehouse's hermitage-sites.
+Stonehouse (Shiwu, born 1272 CE) was a Chinese hermit who spent much of his life in huts that he built for himself near the peak of the Hsiamushan mountain near Houchou in Southern China.
+Among his many visitors was the Korean monk Tae'go, to whom Stonehouse transmitted the Dharma in 1347 CE.
+(Tae'go returned to Korea and established the Zen lineage there formally, making Stonehouse a Dharma ancestor of Furnace Mountain and the Lexington Zen Center.)
+Red Pine has translated a collection of Stonehouse's poems as <href = "https://www.coppercanyonpress.org/books/the-mountain-poems-of-stonehouse-by-stonehouse-tr-bill-porter-red-pine/" target = "_blank"><em>The Mountain Poems of Stonehouse</em></a>.
+The volume concludes with an engaging account of RedPine's own journey to Hsiamushan and his rediscovery of Stonehouse's hermitage-sites.
 One of his poems:
 </p>

 <p>